stuyam/pressure/README.md

 Head over to the [documentation](http://yamartino.github.com/pressure) website for installation instructions and how to use pressure.js

-## Basic Setup
+## Install
-download pressure.min.js or pressure.js files with github or install with npm or bower
+download pressure.min.js or pressure.js files from GitHub or install with npm or bower
 #### npm
 ```
 npm install pressure --save